codacy/codacy-codesniffer/src/main/resources/docs/description/SlevomatCodingStandard_Classes_RequireConstructorPropertyPromotion.md

-Classes: Require Constructor Property Promotion
+## Classes: Require Constructor Property Promotion

+Requires use of constructor property promotion.

+This sniff provides the following setting:

+* `enable`: either to enable or not this sniff.
+By default, it is enabled for PHP versions 8.0 or higher.